-A Ph.D. degree can be granted in this Faculty on the grounds of a thesis in one of the following disciplines:
+A Ph.D. degree can be granted in this Faculty on the grounds of a thesis or at least 5 publishable articles in one of the following disciplines:

 Anthropology, Industrial Psychology, Industrial Communication, Economics, Agricultural Economics, Business Management, Political Science, Public Management, Computer Science and Informatics, Accounting, Psychology, Sociology, Statistics, Mathematics.